Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 yarn-error.log*
 ```

 Here is an example of a basic gitignore file.
-You _always_ want to add `node_modules`:
+You _always_ want to add `node_modules` assuming you added node packages to your project:

 ```sh
 # Packages